Oklahoma police arrest prison escapee after 33 years on the run

 Anthony Rackley, 62, escaped from a Maryland prison in 1980 after being convicted of robbery.
 He later took on an alias and earned a living raising funds for the Lions Club community service organization.

-"He called initially to report an extortion," Master Sargent Gary Knight of the Oklahoma City Police Department told Reuters on Friday.
+"He called initially to report an extortion," Master Sergeant Gary Knight of the Oklahoma City Police Department told Reuters on Friday.

 "He called back and said he needed to talk to us about a situation.
 He said 'I'm a prison escapee from Maryland.'
 He was very forthright and forthcoming."